meiguiz/SSDC-Grasp/README.md

 ### Evaluation

-To evaluate DCNet on the TranscCG dataset
+To evaluate DCNet on the TransCG dataset
 ```
 $ python test.py --cfg [Configuration File]
 ```